fortyninemaps/karta/README.md

 README
 ------

-*geo_tools* contains a collection of loosely-related Python modules for performing lightweight geospatial data analysis. *geo_tools* replicates the functionality of GDAL, OGR, and GSTAT in some cases, but does so in a minimal package with few dependencies, and attempts to solve problems in ways that would be considered 'pythonic'.
-Although these other packages may have advantages in performance or capability, *geo_tools* is designed to be portable require as little extra software infrastructure as possible.
+*Karta* contains a collection of loosely-related Python modules for performing lightweight geospatial data analysis. *Karta* replicates the functionality of GDAL, OGR, and GSTAT in some cases, but does so in a minimal package with few dependencies, and attempts to solve problems in ways that would be considered 'pythonic'.
+Although these other packages may have advantages in performance or capability, *Karta* is designed to be portable require as little extra software infrastructure as possible.

-*geo_tools* should be considered a work in progress.
+*Karta* should be considered a work in progress.
 No assurances are provided about results derived using it.

+**Curently working on:**
+- better projection support
+- refactoring raster class hierarchy

 ##CONTENTS